How to Build Your Donor Stewardship Plan

 Benefits of a Donor Stewardship Plan

-Building better donor relationships is, of course, desirable, but what does that actually mean?
+Building better donor relationships are, of course, desirable, but what does that actually mean?
 A nonprofit donor stewardship plan can lead to four specific outcomes beneficial to your organization and donors.

 Here are four things a good donor stewardship plan should do for your nonprofit organization: